davydkov/brixjs/readme.md

 ## About

+BrixJS - Framework based on top of [Marionette](http://marionettejs.com/) that helps you to build multi-page JS Apps.

 The idea of BrixJS is similar to the one implemented at Google Web Toolkit (GWT).
 "Places" are defined as bookmarkable states, and when a user comes to some place the corresponding "activity" is run.
 With Marionette layouts and views you define different regions.
 With BrixJs you manage these regions.

 That's it!

+You start with one main region and then step-by-step split it to several smaller.
+On each hierarchy-level you can switch underlying layout to something absolutely different depending on current place.

 Benefits from using BrixJS: